ravachol/kew/README.md

  * Private and offline, no data is collected by kew.

 ## Caveats
- * Does not yet work well with very long audio files that are not mp3, wav, flac, ogg or opus.
  * Seeking is disabled for ogg vorbis files.

 ## Reviews